 Data security

-An area which is often overlooked but is of significant importance is data protection and security.
-A person on a virtual assignment may be based in one country but accessing data, such as employee records, confidential financial information or other sensitive data, on a computer network or server in another country.
+An area often overlooked but of significant importance is data protection and security.
+A person on a virtual assignment or who is working remotely may be based in one country but accessing data such as employee records, confidential financial information or other sensitive information on a computer network or servers in another country.
 There may be legislation or contracts between companies and their clients which prevent this from happening.
 For example, common inclusions in commercial contracts are clauses prohibiting one party from transferring data in relation to their commercial relationship to its operations and employees based in other countries.
+Furthermore, legislation needs to be considered.
+For example, the European Union’s General Data Protection Regulation (GDPR) provides rules on personal information and what companies need to do to keep it secure including when accessing it.
+Therefore, a person based in Korea on a virtual assignment for a company in Germany will need to comply with GDPR requirements if they are accessing personal information relating to the German entity’s employees or clients.

-Many countries have legislation regarding the storage of personal data and will levy punishments, including fines, in the event of a breach, with the EU’s presently the most severe.
+Many countries have legislation regarding the storage of personal data and will levy penalties, including fines, in the event of a breach, with the EU’s presently the most severe.
 This means that companies will need to take measures to ensure that when their staff are accessing their networks from other countries, they are doing so securely.
-For example, a person who is undertaking a virtual assignment could compromise the company’s IT security infrastructure if they are accessing the company’s IT network courtesy of an unsecured Wi-fi network in a coffee shop, bringing financial and reputational consequences.
+For example, a person who is undertaking a virtual assignment for a company in Singapore while located in Vietnam will likely compromise the company’s IT security infrastructure if they are accessing the company’s IT network courtesy of an insecure Wi-Fi network in a coffee shop with any breach liable to bring financial and reputational consequences for the company.

 Conclusions